There are a number of responsibilities that come with renting out a property, and it’s easy to feel a little overwhelmed.

 If you're renting out a property in Wigan Borough you do not need a landlord licence and there is no registering process unless your property is to be used as a House in Multiple Occupation.

-So if your property has three or more storeys and houses five or more people who are not all related, you must get a House in Multiple Occupation (HMO) licence from Wigan Council.
-Failure to obtain a licence could result in a fine of up to £20,000.
+So, if your property is a building or flat in which three people from two or more households share a basic amenity, such as bathroom, toilet or cooking facilities, you must apply for House in Multiple Occupation (HMO) licence from Wigan Council.
+Failure to obtain a licence could result in a fine of up to £30,000 or prosecution.

 Tenancy agreement and deposit protection